eProsima/Discovery-Server/README.md

 where:
 - the local_setup batch sets up the environment variables for the binary execution.
 - the discovery-server binary name depends on build configuration (debug introduces d postfix) an version number.
-- the config_file.xml is a placeholder for any xml config file that follows the **discovery-server.xsd**.
+- the config_file.xml is a placeholder for any XML config file that follows the **discovery-server.xsd**.

 #### Discovery server config files

-Discovery-server operation is managed from a XML config file that follows the **discovery-server.xsd** schema located in **[SOURCES]**/discovery-server/resources/xsd (this is an extension of the Fast-RTPS xml schema).
+Discovery-server operation is managed from an XML config file that follows the **discovery-server.xsd** schema located in **[SOURCES]**/discovery-server/resources/xsd (this is an extension of the Fast-RTPS XML schema).
- The discovery-server main goals is:
+ The discovery-server main goals are:

 - Simplify the configuration of Fast-RTPS servers.
 Using a Fast-RTPS participant profile for each server is tiresome, given the large number of boilerplate code to move around.
 New XML syntax extensions are introduced to ease this task.

 - Provide a flexible testing tool for the client-server discovery implementation.
 Testing the discovery involves creating a large number of participants, publishers, subscribers that use specific topics and types (static or dynamic ones) over different transports.
-Besides all these entities may appear or disappear at different times, and we need to be able to check the discovery status (collective participant knowledge) at any of these times.
+Besides, all these entities may appear or disappear at different times, and we need to be able to check the discovery status (collective participant knowledge) at any of these times.

 The outermost XML tag is **DS**.
 It admits an optional boolean attribute called **user_shutdown** that defaults to